centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Del

 To delete downtime, use the **DEL** action.
-The downtime name is used to identify the recurring downtime you would like to delete:
+To identify the recurring downtime to delete, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o DOWNTIME -a DEL -v "my downtime"